recabet/DSA_VOTING/README.md

 To use this Vote Management System:

-1. Clone the repository:
+1. Clone the repository: git clone https://github.com/recabet/DSA_VOTING.git

 2. Navigate to the directory:
+cd DSA_VOTING

-3. Compile the program (assuming you have `gcc` installed):
+3. Compile the program (assuming you have `gcc` installed): gcc main.c vote.c -o main

-4. Run the executable:
+4. Run the executable: ./main

 ## Usage